Chart Color Schemes

 Tempe features high concentrations of group households, with a higher-than-average median household size

-Family households constitute 74.2% of all households, including 34.7% couples with children, 25.4% couples without children, and 12.4% single parent families.
-Non-family households account for 25.8%, with lone person households at 18.5% and group households comprising 7.0%.
-The median household size is 2.7 people, larger than the Greater Sydney average of 2.3.
+Family households account for 74.2% of all households, including 34.7% couples with children, 25.4% couples without children, and 12.4% single parent families.
+Non-family households make up the remaining 25.8%, consisting of 18.5% lone person households and 7.0% group households.
+The median household size is 2.7 people, which is larger than the Greater Sydney average of 2.3.

 Frequently Asked Questions - Households